 - Rebellious Spirit: It's actually what gets her kicked out of private school.

-- Sassy Black Girl: She isn't afraid to stand up to her dad.
+- Sassy Black Woman: She certainly isn't afraid to stand up to her dad.

 - Played by: Courtney Peldon

 A student who appears in Season 3 as a student in Colin Flynn's class.
 In Season 4, she becomes Scott's assistant.

 - Attention Deficit...
 Ooh, Shiny!: She's so easily distracted by things around her, it's amazing she didn't cause any serious accidents.
 To fight that at least a bit, Ronnie bought her a notebook to arrange the counseling appointments, only for Becky to forget about the notebook itself.

 - Hot for Teacher: Had a crush on Colin Flynn in Season 3 and was thus devastated to learn that he was having an affair with her mother.

 - Foil: Her disorganized behavior to Guber's strictness.

 - Servile Snarker: To Guber, out of all people.
 And most importantly, he allows her to do that and even pick-ups some of her Simpleminded Wisdom.